 The sample consists of four waves.
 One fourth of the sample is made up of households who have been selected to participate in the Labour Force Survey for the first time.
-Three fourths of the quarterly sample is made up of households who were selected to carry out the survey on previous occasions, namely either one quarter before, or one year and quarter before.
+Three fourths of the quarterly sample is made up of households who were selected to carry out the survey on previous occasions, namely either one quarter before, or one year before, or one year and quarter before.
+The rotation pattern is 2-(2)-2.